jeanslack/My-Repo-Slackware/cliffwall/README.md

 Do after installation:
 ----
+As always, there are two ways to create a boot service on Slackware:

-After installation, to run cliffwall at boot you can add the following code to rc.local file:
+1)  After installation, to run cliffwall at boot add the following code to /etc/rc.d/rc.local file:

 		if [ -x /lib/cliffwall/cliffwall-init ]; then
 			/lib/cliffwall/cliffwall-init start
 		fi

+2)  This second way is simpler and more effective because the firewall should
-or (simpler and more effective) make a symlink to /lib/cliffwall/cliffwall-init In this case should be running before the internet connection, like this:
+    be running before the internet connection (network).
+    Make a symlink into /etc/rc.d, like this:

 		ln -s /lib/cliffwall/cliffwall-init /etc/rc.d/rc.firewall

-at last add need executable in both case, of course:
+At last check the executable permission in both case:

+                ls -l /lib/cliffwall/cliffwall-init

+If necessary, add the execution permissions with chmod:

                 chmod +x /lib/cliffwall/cliffwall-init